-Model serving: Feast provides three different SDKs for online feature serving, a Python SDK, Java SDK, and Go SDK.
-These clients are used prior to inference with Model Serving systems like KFServing, TFX, or Seldon.
+Model serving: The Feast Python SDK can also be used for online feature retrieval.
+This client is used to retrieve feature values for inference with Model Serving systems like KFServing, TFX, or Seldon.

 For more details on Feast concepts please see the Feast documentation

 Please use GitHub issues for any feedback, issues, or feature requests.

 Glad to hear it!
 Please tell us how we can improve.

 Sorry to hear that.
 Please tell us how we can improve.